2022 Chicago Bears season: Week 7: at New England Patriots

-This was the first time in franchise history the Bears defeated the Pats on the road.
+This was the first time in franchise history the Bears defeated the Pats on the road and their first overall win over New England since 2000 snapping a 4-game losing streak.
+This would end up being the Bears last win until Week 5 of 2023.

 Week 8: at Dallas Cowboys

 Week 9: vs. Miami Dolphins

 Bears quarterback Justin Fields set an NFL single-game regular season record for most rushing yards by a Quarterback at 178 rushing yards.
 This record surpassed Michael Vick.
 He also became the first QB in NFL history to throw for 3 touchdowns and have at least 150 rushing yards in 1 game and set a Bears franchise record for the longest rushing touchdown by a QB with a 61-yard touchdown run.
 For his efforts, Fields won NFC Offensive Player of the Week for Week 9.

 Week 10: vs. Detroit Lions

 With this loss, the Bears are the first team in NFL history to score at least 29 points in three consecutive games and lose all three.
 The Bears have lost to the Lions (scored 30 points), Miami Dolphins (scored 32 points) and Dallas Cowboys (scored 29 points) over the last three weeks.